 Why An Emergency Fund Matters?

 Unexpected expenses can derail your finances.
-An emergency fund acts as a buffer, preventing the need to rely on credit.
+An emergency fund serves as a safety net, reducing the need to depend on credit.

 By having three to six months of expenses saved, you protect yourself from unforeseen challenges, ensuring you won’t have to dive back into debt.